vaadin/platform/scripts/generator/templates/template-release-notes.md

 Any IDE or editor that works with the language of your choice should work well.
 Our teams often use Eclipse, IntelliJ, VS Code, Atom, Emacs, and Vim, among others.

 Vaadin Designer supports the following IDEs:

-- Eclipse Java EE versions: Photon, 2018, and 2019
+- Eclipse from Photon and upwards
-- JetBrains IntelliJ IDEA 2017, 2018, and 2019 (Community and Ultimate editions)
+- JetBrains IntelliJ IDEA from 2017 upwards
   </td>
 </tr>
 <tr>